ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Here, we used a function called [genSep()] to create a [string] constant at compile time.
-When we compile the above program, we get the message \"Generating separator string\".
+When we compile the above program, we get the message "Generating separator string".
 As that [proc] is not executed at program runtime, it is not included in the final executable program.
 Here we had to use the [debugEcho()] [proc] instead of the ordinary